dolittle-interaction/JavaScript.Components.Aurelia/Documentation/templating/has_parts.md

 ### Overrides

-As you can see in the above example, the output will create an invlid HTML when we know that the standards says that an `<li>` element is requiring to live within an `<ul>`element.
+As you can see in the above example, the output will create an invalid HTML when we know that the standards says that an `<li>` element is requiring to live within an `<ul>`element.
 This can we solve by overriding the tag type.

 You can override the tag type and the class name with attributes in the components template file.